Solution-Phase-Chemistry/ReduceScatt/README.md

 ## There are three main dictionaries to run the code:
 ### Input dictionaries:
-paramDict:  see .txt file of possible parameters and explanations, these are processing parameters \
+paramDict:  see ParamDictRef.txt.txt file of possible parameters and explanations, these are processing parameters \
 varDict:  dictionary of variables desired and used by code and where they are found in the .h5 file

 ### Output :
-outDict:  see .txt files for what parameters may be saved in this dictionary.
+outDict:  see outDictRef.txt files for what parameters may be saved in this dictionary.
 This dictionary is eventually saved as an .npy file if you save the data